Gut Check: How to Recognize and Improve an Unhealthy Microbiome

 2. Frequent Illnesses

-• Explanation: A significant portion of the immune system is in the gut, and an unhealthy microbiome can weaken immune defenses.
+Explanation: Since about 70% of your immune system is located in the gut, poor microbial diversity can weaken immune defences.

 3. Skin Issues